Sheargrub/ngiab-teehr/README.md

 This will trigger a `github action` to build and push the image with your tag to the AWI CIROH registry.

 Now you can specify the image tag in the guide.sh script.

-**Note**: Currently the `example_guide.sh` script is hardcoded to always pull the TEEHR "latest" image from the AWI CIROH registry.